 - Visit sights at night when possible.
-Many religious sites are open in the evening, and are much more pleasant: less tourists, more locals, cooler weather, and beautiful lighting.
+Many religious sites are open in the evening and are much more pleasant: fewer tourists, more locals, cooler weather, and beautiful lighting.
 Sounds good, right?

-- Carry toilet paper/tissues everywhere.
+- Carry toilet paper/tissues everywhere when you travel to Iran.
 Cheap accommodations won’t always have toilet paper, and public toilets definitely don’t.
 Alternatively, get used to using a bum gun!
 Remember, you wipe with your left hand, and shake hands with your right.

 - If looking for a toilet, ask for a “WC”.
 In English, that is.
 It’s more commonly used than “toilet”.
 If you do want to ask for a toilet, try using the French pronunciation, “toilette”.